flukeyzx/flukeyzx/README.md

 <br>

-**Fullstack Developer | TypeScript • React • Node.js**

-I’ve spent my career building, breaking, and fixing systems until they’re resilient.
-I don't chase trends, I build foundations.
-Whether it’s a relational database or a complex frontend state, I focus on what makes the product work for the user and the code work for the team.
+### `> about`

+I've spent my career building, breaking, and fixing systems until they're resilient.
+Not just getting things to work — getting them to *keep* working under pressure, at scale, with a team that has to maintain it six months from now.

+I don't chase trends.
+I build foundations.
+A well-modeled schema, a clean API contract, a component that doesn't leak state, these are the things that compound over time.
+Flashy tech choices don't impress me.
+Boring, solid code that ships and holds up does.

+My stack sits in the PERN world — **PostgreSQL, Express, React, Node.js** with **TypeScript** throughout.
+I care about the seams between layers as much as the layers themselves: how the database schema shapes the API, how the API shapes the frontend, how all of it shapes the user's experience.

+I write code for the person who reads it next, not just the machine that runs it.

 &nbsp;